Indigo744/Modx-Revo-Simple-Ace-Code-Editor/readme.md

 *default: `true`*

 **Autocompletion**: Enable Auto-completion: none, basic (show on CTRL-Space) or live (show on typing).
-Note that "ext-language_tools.js" must be available alongside ace.js
+Note that "ext-language_tools.js" must be available alongside ace.js (will be retrieve from <AcePath>/ext-language_tools.js)

 *default: `basic`*

 **SettingsMenu**: Add a settings menu accessible with CTR-Q (or CMD-Q)

-Note that "ext-settings_menu.js" must be available alongside ace.js
+Note that "ext-settings_menu.js" must be available alongside ace.js (will be retrieve from <AcePath>/ext-settings_menu.js)

 *default: `false`*

 **Spellcheck**: Enable spell-check

-Note that "ext-spellcheck.js" must be available alongside ace.js
+Note that "ext-spellcheck.js" must be available alongside ace.js (will be retrieve from <AcePath>/ext-spellcheck.js)

 *default: `false`*

 **Emmet**: Enable Emmet

-Note that "ext-emmet.js" must be available alongside ace.js
+Note that "ext-emmet.js" must be available alongside ace.js (will be retrieve from <AcePath>/ext-emmet.js)

+It is recommended to disable ReplaceCTRLDKbdShortcut property when using Emmet (as it replace an Emmet shortcut CTRL-D)

 *default: `false`*